Leparwa/myFavoriteBand/README.md

 #### By **{Kevin Leresi Leparwa}**
 ## Description
 {
-    this project descrie about my favorite music band in kenya. i like Wakadinali, and that is why i decided to choose them }
+    this project descrie about my favorite music band in kenya. i like Wakadinali, and that is why i decided to choose them. here is the page link https://leparwa.github.io/myFavoriteBand/ }
 ## Setup/Installation Requirements
 * This is a great place